myersw12/wimax_ldpc_lib/README.md

 encoded_data_file: File to read the encoded data from.
 decoded_data_file: File to write decoded data to.
 ```
 The throughput of the decoder is increased using openmp threading.
-For the 5/6ths code rate, this can result in concurrency problems.
-The has to do with the decreased number of rows in the base matrix.
+For certain code rate/number of error combinations (particularly for the 5/6th rate), this can result in concurrency problems.
+In the case of the 5/6th rate code, it has to do with the decreased number of rows in the base matrix.
 Currently the best solution is to reduce the number of threads to 1 or trade BER performance for speed.

 ## Tools